trailofbits/testing-handbook/content/docs/formal-verification/_index.md

 Tools used to formally verify cryptographic protocols typically come in one of two different flavors.
 Tools like [ProVerif](https://bblanche.gitlabpages.inria.fr/proverif/), [Tamarin](https://tamarin-prover.com/), and [Verifpal](https://verifpal.com/) analyze protocols in the _symbolic model_.
 This means that cryptographic primitives are modeled as black boxes satisfying certain given equations.
-For example, symmetric encryption could be modeled using two functions `encrypt` and `decrypt` satisfying the following equation:
+For example, a symmetric encryption scheme could be modeled using two functions `encrypt` and `decrypt` satisfying the following equation:

 ```js
 decrypt(key, encrypt(key, data)) = data